baudren/montepython_public/sphinx-documentation/example.rst

 .. code::

-  $ montepython/Montepython.py -o chains/planck/lcdm -N 5
+  $ montepython/Montepython.py run -o chains/planck/lcdm -N 5

 This works equally well because all information is taken from the :code:`log.param` file.